Wazuh: a practical SIEM platform for security monitoring

 Custom dashboards, reporting and alerting

-You can learn more about the open-source security capabilities of the Wazuh platform in our webinars:
+You can learn more about the capabilities of the open-source security platform Wazuh in our webinars: